4ydx/cdp/cmd/cdpgen/README.md

 # cdpgen

+Originally from https://github.com/mafredri/cdp but I have revised it to match my own needs.
+Thanks mafredri!

 The cdpgen tool is used to generate the Golang API for the Chrome Debugging Protocol from the protocol definitions (JSON).

-Beware, this tool is not a feat of engineering, it's only purpose is to generate the Golang API.
-It has gone thourgh many revisions while prototyping the API and might contain both messy and dead code.

 ## Installing